kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

 {% endhighlight %}

 The `preprocess_data` function converts the data into data structures that our model is going handle.

+### Under the Hood: How the Pipeline Processes Data

 {% highlight python %}
 def preprocess_data(features: List[Dict[str, Any]]) -> List[Tuple[Dict[str, Any], str]]: